Children & Families (CALIPER)jorge2021-06-28T15:27:42+00:00

 Are you interested in participating in CALIPER?

 There are many sick children across Canada and around the world.
 CALIPER offers one way for you to provide your support.
-By donating a small blood sample to the CALIPER project, you’ll be helping doctors worldwide diagnose and treat sick children.
+By donating a small blood sample to the CALIPER program, you’ll be helping doctors worldwide diagnose and treat sick children.

 Healthy children (determined based on questionnaire responses)

 Children who are 0 to 18 years old